ilikeserena/tikzrenderer/README.md

 sudo cp $SOURCE/cleanup_tikz /etc/cron.hourly/
 ```
    Verify it works by checking `/var/log/syslog` that should show "Running cleanup_tikz" after an hour, which should remove old files in the fashion specified in it.

-7. Configure to run Apache automatically.
-   Verify by restarting the machine and checking if the `tikzlive.html` step still works.